About this Attraction

 Closed on Monday and certain holidays: January 1, May 1 and December 25.

-PLEASE NOTE: Les Catacombes will be closed from September 2025 for 6 month for renovation.
+PLEASE NOTE: Les Catacombes will be closed from 3rd November 2025 for approx 6 month renovation.

 Tickets Must be pre-booked with a specific date and time ASA will provide an e-ticket with customer name.